realtarget/traefik2-docker-stack/README.md

-# My Docker Development Stack (traefik, gitlab, Jira, Confluence, Crowd, Rocketchat & Portainer)
+# My Docker Development Stack (traefik, gitlab, Jira, Confluence, Crowd, Rocketchat, Nexus & Portainer)

 Some days ago traefik released it's brand new Version 2 (RC1) including http and TCP routing (including SSH) - YAY!
 So i've rebuilt our docker development stack to consolidate all needed services from different machines on a new all-in-one docker server.